soundpress/RulesOfNYC/docs/c09/index.rst

 Business entity.
 "Business entity" means a corporation, partnership, organization or other entity engaged in business, but does not include an individual person or persons.

 Car rental program.
-"Car rental program" means a voluntary enrollment program whereby a lessor, upon registering vehicles and paying fees in accordance with § 39-11(b) of these rules, receives computer-generated hearing logs and can schedule hearings in PVB's Commercial Adjudication Unit (CAU).
+"Car rental program" means a voluntary enrollment program whereby a lessor, upon registering vehicles and paying fees in accordance with 19 RCNY § 39-11(b), receives computer-generated hearing logs and can schedule hearings in PVB's Commercial Adjudication Unit (CAU).

 Commercial Abatement Program.
-"Commercial Abatement Program" means a voluntary enrollment program whereby commercial organizations that are enrolled in the Fleet Program and meet the eligibility criteria established in § 39-03.2 of these rules, but are not eligible for the Stipulated Fine Program pursuant to § 39-03.1 of these rules, waive their right to challenge parking summonses and agree to pay a reduced fine amount for each summons, pursuant to § 39-03.2 of these rules.
+"Commercial Abatement Program" means a voluntary enrollment program whereby commercial organizations that are enrolled in the Fleet Program and meet the eligibility criteria established in 19 RCNY § 39-03.2, but are not eligible for the Stipulated Fine Program pursuant to 19 RCNY § 39-03.1, waive their right to challenge parking summonses and agree to pay a reduced fine amount for each summons, pursuant to 19 RCNY § 39-03.2 of these rules.

 Commercial Organization.
 "Commercial Organization" means any business entity that is an owner or lessee of at least one vehicle that is used exclusively for the delivery of goods or services.